erdi/idea-gradle-plugins/README.md

 This plugin does not add any tasks to the project.
 To use this plugin run the `idea` task from Gradle's built-in idea plugin which is transitively applied by this plugin.

-## Idea JUnit plugin
+## Idea configuration extensions plugin

-This plugin allows to control settings of default JUnit run configuration in IntelliJ.
+This plugin allows to control various aspects of IntelliJ configuration generated using Gradle's built-in idea plugin without requiring any knowledge of IntelliJ's config file structure or having to manipulate XML.

 ### Installation

-For installation instructions please see [this plugin's page on Gradle Plugin Portal](https://plugins.gradle.org/plugin/com.energizedwork.idea-junit).
+For installation instructions please see [this plugin's page on Gradle Plugin Portal](https://plugins.gradle.org/plugin/com.energizedwork.extended-idea).

 ### Usage